 Having said all that, landscaping is no job for a novice either.
 I get it, there’s no better place to try your gardening skills than in your own backyard, but a serious landscaping project deserves some serious thought.
 So, before you grab your gloves and shovel, it’s worth considering these 3 things:

 #1: you need to have a definite concept.
 What do you want to achieve from your landscaping project?
-It pays to spend time researching – browse ideas on the internet; take a trip to the local library; visit open gardens in your area and speak to neighbors and friends about plants that do well in your climate.
+It pays to spend time researching – browse ideas on the internet; take a trip to the local library; visit open gardens in your area and speak to neighbours and friends about plants that do well in your climate.

 Have you got more ideas than space to achieve them all?
 You need to plan.
 Decide exactly what you’ll include in your garden and what you’ll leave out.
 Remember, sometimes less is more – a garden that has too many ideas is not necessarily a good one.
 Draw your plan to scale, allowing space for your plants to grow and fill out (this will help to prevent overcrowding in years to come).